How Many Electrons In Ar

 The Significance of Argon's Full Valence Shell

 Argon's electron configuration is particularly significant because its outermost shell (the third shell) is completely filled.
-This is known as a full valence shell.
 A full valence shell is exceptionally stable, contributing to argon's inert nature.
 Argon rarely forms chemical bonds because it doesn't need to gain or lose electrons to achieve a stable configuration.
+In real terms, this is known as a full valence shell.
 This stability is the defining characteristic of noble gases.

 Argon's Properties and Applications: A Consequence of its Electron Configuration